ivanxma/mysql_audit_archive/README.md

 	SELECT audit_log_filter_set_user('audituser@%', 'log_nothing');
 ```

 b.
-If there is no AUDIT record [empty table for audit_data], it retrieves from the beginning for all audit records.
+The audit_archive.audit_config contains the @@server_uuid entry with ts, id.
+This is the entry point to start.
+Each time the program finished, it is updated with the last audit record entry.

-c. auditarchive_rename.py : Each time it starts, it renames the audit_data to audit_data_<timestamp> if the audit_data is not an empty table.
-New reocrds are written to audit_data table.
-You can set --rename false so that archive continue to update the same table without rename
+c. auditarchive.py : Each time it starts, it retrieves the audit records and writes to the audit_data.
+Once all audit records are fetched and written.
+The audit_data table is renamed to audit_data_<timestamp>.
+And the table is dumped to OBJECT STORAGE.

 d. the message output : end reading -  MySQL Error (3200): Session.run_sql: audit_log_read UDF failed; Reader not initialized.
    It is normal.
 Reading the audit log to end point generates the error message.